 Local Motion is a nonprofit organization that advocates for active transportation and safe streets.
 It’s located right on the Burlington bike path along Lake Champlain.
 At Local Motion, you can rent regular bikes, tandem bikes, child bikes and trailers, and E-bikes.
 You should reserve your bikes ahead of time so that you don’t miss out.

 Once you have your bike rental, head north on the Burlington Greenway (bike path), which runs for 14 miles along Lake Champlain.
 You will see lots of places to stop and explore on your journey, including the Burlington waterfront and a few small beaches.

 Here’s a trail map to help with planning.

 Anywhere along the bike path makes the perfect sunset spot, so if you have your bike rental for more than a single day, definitely take advantage!

 There are a lot of great restaurants in Burlington, and it was so hard to choose a favorite spot to recommend, but I’m going with Honey Road because I’ve been craving their small plates and cocktails for months.
 If you can’t get a table at Honey Road, reach out and I’ll try and recommend something else.

-I’ve been pretty much obsessed with Honey Road since they opened a few years ago.
+I’ve been obsessed with Honey Road since it opened a few years ago.
 Featuring Eastern Mediterranean cuisine in a small, but bustling restaurant, Honey Road is one of the top-rated restaurants in Burlington and 100% worth the effort it takes to get a table.